 Francisco Javier Espinosa, M.D., Ph.D., F.R.C.S.(C), F.A.C.S.

 Francisco Javier Espinosa, M.D., Ph.D., F.R.C.S.(C), F.A.C.S. believes that curing conditions comes with patience and an attentive ear.
-“I always allow time to listen to my patient’s medical problems and to help them understand their condition and treat them in the most efficient way possible,” he says.
+He always allows time to listen to his patients' medical problems and to help them understand their conditions and treat them in the most efficient way possible.

 Sean A. Salehi, M.D.

 Sean A. Salehi, M.D. received an electrical engineering degree from Rutgers University School of Engineering in Piscataway, New Jersey and went on to earn a medical degree from Temple University School of Medicine in Philadelphia.

 Andrew Stephen Zelby, M.D., F.A.C.S. currently serves as assistant professor in the Department of Neurosurgery at Rush University Medical Center in Chicago.